Bobcycle/Blog/_posts/2021-10-05-building-permits-as-leading-indicator.md

 ![https://i.imgur.com/caMLF1J.png](https://i.imgur.com/caMLF1J.png)

 There is always more to this data.
 If you look good enough on-line, through the website of the Federal Reserve, you're also able to drill down in certain sectors.
-If there is an upsurge of commercial building permits, it would indicate that business are expanding or that new business are being established.
+If there is a bigger upsurge of commercial building permits, it would indicate that business are expanding or that new business are being established.
 If there is a rise in building permit for more warehouses it could mean that commerce will increase in the coming years.
 It is still a **leading** indicator.